Shop

 Awards: England’s Royal Horticultural Society Award of Merit

 Dioscorides (1st century A.D.) named Lysimachia after King Lysimachus of Thracia.
-Probably collected in Japan and introduced to the West by Swedish botanist Carl Peter Thunberg (1743-1828).
-Named and described in 1844.
+This species collected before 1844.

 • Lysimachia nummularia ‘Aurea’ Creeping jenny Z 3-9